rgbkrk/is-this-your-pipe/talk-outline.md

 Talk Outline: Is This Your Build Pipe?
 --------------------------------------

 Your credentials are secure, right?
+If compromised, you can just revoke them and everything will be fine right?

 People